vultisig/VultiServer/README.md

 `make up`

 Verify the buckets were created by visiting the MinIO Console: http://localhost:9001 (username: minioadmin, password: minioadmin)

-### 2. Start the Verifier and the Plugin service
+### 2. Start the Verifier, Plugin and Marketplace

 Start each service in a different tab: